mohlcyber/Cuckoo-File-Detonation-API/README.md

 # Cuckoo-File-Detonation-API

-The script will detonate files in Cuckoo and wait for the analysis result.
+The script will detonate files in Cuckoo Sandbox (https://cuckoosandbox.org/) and wait for the analysis result.

 Edit the IP and the file path in line 39 and 40.